 Located in the beautiful Berkshires just 3 miles from the Vermont border

 Are you at a transition point in your life?
 Do you want to explore who you really are and where you're going?
-Whether you are recently retired, just finishing college, or taking a break from your current work, the Rowe Center Volunteer Residency Program or Cooking Internship is a chance for people who want to slow down, take stock, explore new directions, engage in creative and meaningful work, and be a part of a value-based, supportive community.
+Whether you are recently retired, just finishing college, or taking a break from your current work, the Rowe Center Volunteer Residency Program is a chance for people who want to slow down, take stock, explore new directions, engage in creative and meaningful work, and be a part of a value-based, supportive community.
 The residency can last from six weeks to a year, anytime from Labor Day until late June.
 The Cooking Internship is an opportunity to learn vegetarian cooking and bread baking from Rowe's wonderful cooks over a 3-month minimum commitment.
 Summer positions include Camp Program and Cabin staff, a Head Cook, Cooks, Kitchen Housekeeper/Prep Cooks and Maintenance staff.
 Summer positions run as early as April through October, and include a weekly wage plus room and board.
 To apply, fill out the appropriate application and email it to Paulette Roccio.